18F/18f.gsa.gov/_posts/2016-05-02-from-spreadsheet-to-api-to-app-a-better-contract-forecast-tool.md

 Ultimately, 18F used an [API](https://gsaforecast.18f.gov/api/)-first
 approach to build a lightweight, easy-to-use Django application with a simple backend that OSBU can use to quickly update forecasts.
-During research and development, we found that GSA and external users had a variety of unique use cases; providing an API makes integrations with and extensions of the data possible.
+With easy updating, vendors have up-to-date forecasting information throughout the year instead of just quarterly.
+During research and development, we also found that GSA and external users had a variety of unique use cases; providing an API makes integrations with and extensions of the data possible.

 Additionally, we uploaded five additional agencies’ forecasting data into the tool to allow businesses to search one time to see a larger universe of results.
 For vendors who prefer to use the spreadsheet, the tool allows users to download filtered spreadsheets containing their specific search results.